Risk Factors Dashboard

 Our business strategy includes strategic growth, and our financial condition and results of operations could be negatively affected if we fail to grow or fail to manage our growth effectively.

 We intend to continue pursuing a growth strategy for our business.
-Our prospects must be considered in light of the risks, expenses and difficulties frequently encountered by growing companies such as the continuing need for infrastructure and personnel, the time and costs inherent in integrating a series of different operations and the ongoing expense of acquiring and staffing new banks or branches.
-We may not be able to expand our presence in our existing markets or successfully enter new markets and any expansion could adversely affect our results of operations.
+Our prospects must be considered in light of the risks, expenses and difficulties frequently encountered by growing companies such as the continuing need for infrastructure and personnel, the time and costs inherent in integrating a series of different operations and the ongoing expense of acquiring and staffing new lines of business or branches.
+We may not be able to expand our presence in our existing markets or successfully enter new markets, and any expansion could adversely affect our results of operations.
 Failure to manage our growth effectively could have a material adverse effect on our business, future prospects, financial condition or results of operations, and could adversely affect our ability to successfully implement our business strategy.
-Our ability to grow successfully will depend on a variety of factors, including the continued availability of desirable business opportunities, the competitive responses from other financial institutions in our market areas and our ability to manage our growth.
+Our ability to grow successfully will depend on a variety of factors, including the continued availability of desirable business opportunities, the competitive responses from other financial institutions in our market areas, and our ability to manage our growth.

 We must respond to rapid technological changes and these changes may be more difficult or expensive than anticipated.

-New lines of business, products or services and technological advancements may subject us to additional risks.20 Table of ContentsNew lines of business, products or services and technological advancements may subject us to additional risks.
+New lines of business, products or services and technological advancements may subject us to additional risks.

 From time to time, we implement new lines of business or offer new products and services within existing lines of business.
 There are substantial risks and uncertainties associated with these efforts, particularly in instances where the markets are not fully developed.
 In developing and marketing new lines of business and/or new products and services we invest significant time and resources.
-Initial timetables for the introduction and development of new lines of business and/or new products or services may not be achieved and price and profitability targets may not prove feasible.
-External factors, such as compliance with regulations, competitive alternatives, and shifting market preferences, may also impact the successful implementation of a new line of business or a new product or service.
+Initial timetables for the introduction and development of new lines of business and/or new products or services may not be achieved, and price and profitability targets may not prove feasible.
+External factors, such as compliance with regulations, competitive alternatives, and shifting market preferences may also impact the successful implementation of a new line of business or a new product or service.

-The financial services industry is continually undergoing rapid technological change with frequent introductions of new technology-driven products and services (including those related to or involving artificial intelligence, machine learning, blockchain and other distributed ledger technologies), and an established and growing demand for mobile and other phone and computer banking applications.The financial services industry is continually undergoing rapid technological change with frequent introductions of new technology-driven products and services.
+The financial services industry is continually undergoing rapid technological change with frequent introductions of new technology-driven products and services (including those related to or involving artificial intelligence, machine learning, blockchain and other distributed ledger technologies), and an established and growing demand for mobile and other phone and computer banking applications.
+Our future success depends, in part, on our ability to address the needs of our customers by using technology to provide products and services that will satisfy customer demands, as well as to create additional efficiencies in our operations.
 Our future success depends, in part, upon our ability to address the needs of our customers by using technology to provide products and services that will satisfy customer demands, as well as to create additional efficiencies in our operations.
+Many of our competitors may have substantially greater resources to invest in technological improvements.
 Many of our competitors have substantially greater resources to invest in technological improvements.
-We may not be able to effectively implement new technology driven products and services
+We may not be able to effectively implement new technology-driven products and services or be successful in marketing these products and services to our customers.
+We may not be able to effectively implement new technology driven products and services or be successful in marketing these products and services to our customers.
+In addition, our implementation of certain new technologies, such as those related to artificial intelligence, automation and algorithms, in our business processes may have unintended consequences due to their limitations or our failure to use them effectively.
+In addition, cloud technologies are also critical to the operation of our systems, and our reliance on cloud technologies is growing.
+Failure to successfully keep pace with technological change affecting the financial services industry could have a material adverse effect on our business, financial condition and results of operations.

-Furthermore, any new line of business, new product or service and/or new technology could have a significant impact on the effectiveness of our system of internal controls.
+Furthermore, any new line of business, new products or service and/or new technology could have a significant impact on the effectiveness of our system of internal controls.Furthermore, any new line of business, new product or service and/or new technology could have a significant impact on the effectiveness of our system of internal controls.
 Failure to successfully manage these risks in the development and implementation of new lines of business, new products or services and/or new technologies could have a material adverse effect on our business, financial condition and results of operations.

 We may not be able to successfully integrate our acquisitions or to realize the anticipated benefits of them.